 The bigger your deposit, the less you have to borrow and the lower the loan-to-value (LTV) ratio, which means you’ll qualify for lower mortgage rates.
 The LTV ratio is the proportion you borrow compared to the property price.
 A £20,000 deposit on a £200,000 home is 10%, so the LTV ratio is 90%.

-A repayment mortgage means you pay both interest on the loan and repay the capital.
-Initially you pay more interest but as the mortgage term continues, you increasingly repay the capital until the whole loan is paid off.
+A repayment mortgage means you pay both interest on the loan and repay some of the principal debt every month.
+Initially you pay more interest but as the mortgage term continues, you increasingly repay the principal until the whole loan is paid off.